AckerlyXu/heima/articles/virtual-machines/windows/sql/virtual-machines-windows-sql-server-iaas-overview.md

 Find step-by-step guidance for this process in the tutorial, [Provision a SQL Server virtual machine in the Azure portal preview](virtual-machines-windows-portal-sql-server-provision.md).
 Also, review the [Performance best practices for SQL Server VMs](virtual-machines-windows-sql-performance.md), which explains how to select the appropriate machine size and other features available during provisioning.

-## <a name="option-1-create-a-sql-vm-with-per-minute-licensing"></a> Option 1: Create a SQL VM with per-minute licensing
+## Option 1: Create a SQL VM with per-minute licensing
 The following table provides a matrix of the latest SQL Server images in the virtual machine gallery.
 Click on any link to begin creating a new SQL VM with your specified version, edition, and operating system.

 | Version | Operating System | Edition |